janicera2880/elite-residency-frontend/README.md

 Load these URL to your browser:

-Fork and clone to your directory [Github Front-End Repo](https://github.com/janicera2880/elite-residency-frontend) and [Github Back-End Repo](https://github.com/janicera2880/elite-residency-backend) both to a separate directory.
+Fork and clone [Github Front-End Repo](https://github.com/janicera2880/elite-residency-frontend) and [Github Back-End Repo](https://github.com/janicera2880/elite-residency-backend) both to a separate folder and cd each to different windows.

 ## Usage